Nkdarmel/Mathematic-Algorithm-Synthesis-Customization-Options-for-Audio-Generation/README.md

 x_{i+1} = x_i - α ∇J(x_i)

-where α is the learning rate and ∇J(xi) is the gradient of the objective function at point xi."
+where α is the learning rate and ∇J(xi) is the gradient of the objective function at point xi." ["Mathematic Algorithm Synthesis: Customization Options for Audio Generation"]

 Code Structure